MaayanLab/clustergrammer-docs/docs/clustergrammer_js.rst

 .. js:class:: Clustergrammer(args)

-  The Clusterrammer JavaScript object.
+  The Clusterrammer JavaScript object takes the ``args`` object and produces a visualization on the page.

-  :args: The visualization JSON as well as optional arguments will be passed here.
+  :args: This object contains

     .. js:attribute:: args.network_data

-      This is where the visualization JSON should be passed.
+      This required attribute is where the visualization JSON should be passed as a JavaScript object.

     .. js:attribute:: args.root

-      This required attribute is the ``id`` of the container where Clustergrammer will be built.
+      This required attribute is the ``id`` (passed as a string) of the container where Clustergrammer will be built.
 Each Clustergrammer visualization in a page should be passed a unique ``id``.

-    .. :attribute:: args.about
+    .. js:attribute:: args.about

+      This argument is a string (which can include HTML) that will produce a small about section at the top of the sidebar.
+This can be used to provide a quick description about the data or visualization.

+    .. js:attribute:: args.row_tip_callback

-      This op
+      This

-  Clustergrammer functions:
+  These functions can be run after the visualization is built to update the visualization.

   .. js:function:: update_cats(row_data)